Creative Bridge Selection Criteria

 A6) Our focus is on startups, innovation and product development.
-If you’re looking for the ins-and-outs of setting up a new business and how to manage running it day-to-day, this is probably not the course for you but get in touch if you’re unsure.
+If you’re looking for the ins-and-outs of setting up a new business, starting social media accounts and how to manage running things day-to-day, this might not be the course for you but get in touch if you’re unsure.

 Q7) Why should I work on a simulated business idea when I already have my own business?

 A7) Creative Bridge is about learning the processes of creative entrepreneurship and start-up best practice.
 By working on a simulated project together in groups for part of the course, you’ll get to know and test out these principles in a no-stakes environment, so you’ll be better acquainted with them when you come to apply them to your own business.

 Q8) Is there homework?

 Q9) How many people will be on the course?

-Q10) What key things will I have learned by the end of the course?
+Q10) What key things will I take away by the end of the course?

 A10) Participants will take away an array of learnings from Creative Bridge, but we think the key outcomes will be building a business model (via a Lean Canvas) to understand your business internally; having a greater understanding of who your customers / audience are, and how you can best reach them; and a pitch deck to show your business to the world.

-Q11) I don’t have an idea for a product, can I apply?
+Q11) I don’t have any ideas at the moment, can I apply?